The Ultimate Social Impact Mastermind

 Sneak Peek into Social Impact Mastermind:

 » Design.
-Group limited to 10 participants for maximum impact, peer-to-peer support, and introspection.
+Group limited to 15 participants for maximum impact, peer-to-peer support, and introspective conversations about race.
 Meets for 3 hours a week for 8 weeks (1.5 hr Active Learning/Discovery + 1.5 hr Open Forum).

 » Introspection.
-Participants journey into their thoughts, ideas, and beliefs about people other than themselves.
+Participants journey into their thoughts, ideas, and beliefs about people different from themselves.

 » Self-knowledge.
 Awareness of interactions in your home, community, and workplace as it relates to those who are different from you.